NateKulton/code_wars/exercises/codeWarsNotes.md

 returningStrings.js Notes:

 I just wrote a template literal and put the parameter inside its placholder.
 Then I just returned that.

+sumOfNumbers.js Notes:

+So this problem ended up being harder than it should have been, because the test cases were not good, becasue a or b should always be the low or high parameter number, and because I didn't write psuedocode for this one.
+But after I failed a few times I learned more about the test cases then I changed some stuff failed again then I finally realized a simple if statement would fix my problem I was having.
+The problem I was having was that the fact that both parameters could be the high or low number and that made it hard to make a loop with them like that.
+So yeah, that is what I did.